Citizenry/platform/docs/tech-stack/api-documentation.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="client_id" type="string" %}
 The client_id you created for your deployment.
-Default value: "ushahidiui"
+Default value: "streetsignalui"
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="scope" type="string" %}